jaihuni/Team-Cook/Team Cook DP3/main report.md

    - Solution or Opinion

-(TA/Eunyoung)  - minimum estimated time mentioned in the soultion 4 of highly critical problems (& make it red font?)
+(TA/Eunyoung)  - minimum estimated time mentioned in the solution 4 of highly critical problems (& make it red font?)

 (Self-Chef/ Hyejin) - Yes, the service is looks like our service about recommend meal from ingredients.
 However, it just suggested recipes depending on kinds of ingredients and meals.
 Our service suggested recipe depending on not just kinds, but also amount of ingredients.
+In addition, our recipe

 (Beagles/Jungwon) - good idea; We can provide the necessary tools above the recipe.